Bankoga/golem/docs/key.md

   - ?: ?
   - ?: ?
 - Matrix: An flow-based operational/cognitive data network/graph of nodes, and edges
   - Power source: The sources of flow which drive the processing.
+Externally, and Internally generated inputs can be leveraged to drive the spike flow system of the Matrix.
     - Internal: Power sources that allow the matrix to operate in the absence of external input
       - Pacemakes/Temporal Alternators: Sources which fire spontaneously at some frequency thus contributing to baseline activity levels within the Matrix.
       - Mode Regulators: Sources whose fire rate determines the overall activity level of the Matrix.